 Michael Cromartie is vice president of the Ethics and Public Policy Center in Washington, D.C., where he heads its Evangelicals in Civic Life program.
 He is also an expert on religious liberty and Christianity and politics.
 His books include, as editor, Religion and Politics in America: A Conversation.

-John C. Green is a senior research adviser at the Pew Research Center’s Forum on Religion & Public Life, specializing in religion and American politics, American evangelicals and politics, the Christian right, religion and elections, and religion and presidential politics.
-He also serves as director of the Ray C. Bliss Institute of Applied Politics and Distinguished Professor of Political Science at the University of Akron.
-He is the co-author of The Diminishing Divide: Religion’s Changing Role in American Politics.
-He can speak about Americans’ views on gun control, religious demographics and other political issues.
+John C. Green is a senior fellow at the Pew Research Center’s Forum on Religion & Public Life, specializing in religion and American politics.
+He also serves as interim university president, director of the Ray C. Bliss Institute of Applied Politics and distinguished professor of political science at the University of Akron.

 D. Michael Lindsay is a sociologist and the president of Gordon College, a Christian school in Wenham, Mass.
 His focus is on issues surrounding leadership, organizations and culture.
 He is a former Gallup consultant with an expertise on research about evangelicals.
 Lindsay is author of the 2007 book Faith in the Halls of Power: How Evangelicals Joined the American Elite and the 2014 book View From the Top: An Inside Look at How People in Power See and Shape the World.